Ezzud/minecraftlauncher-template/README.md

   game/
   journeymap/
   ```
-- Every time you change the `files` folder in your FTP, when launcher starts it will update the new files & folders
+3.15 - Every time you change the `files` folder in your FTP, when launcher starts it will update the new files & folders<br />
-- Save the file and now your launcher will work when you launch `launcher.jar`
+3.16 - Save the file and now your launcher will work when you launch `launcher.jar`<br />

 <h4>🎤 If you don't want to add a launcher updater, you are free to stop reading because the next part will talk about setting-up the bootstrap</h4>